DynamicDeepSKY/astroid_doc/source/quickstart.rst

 7. Press the align icon |dgs_align| again to terminate the align mode.
 This will automatically save the current location so that you do not need to do the align next time.

+.. admonition:: Tips

+    Zoom out to move fast and zoom in for fine tuning.
+Target mark move speed changes according to the screen view angle.

 EAA Stacker